canonical/pebble/README.md

   - [ ] Define and enforce convention for layer names
   - [ ] More tests for existing CLI commands

+## API

+The documentation for the currently exposed API endpoints can be found in `doc/api.yaml` In that folder you can also find a nice looking html file reflecting the contents of the file above.
+The html file can be generated with: `npx redoc-cli bundle doc/api.yaml --output doc/index.html`

 ## Have fun!

 ... and enjoy the end of 2020!